TiraLabra/TiraLabra/Docs/definition.md

 Implementation
 ==============
 The application I am developing should be a working command-line application, taking a message, either encrypted or not, and running necessary algorithms for it and producing the wanted result: either a decrypted or encrypted message.
-The main algorithm itself is a block cipher, of which there have been defined several different modes, some of which are being implemented here.
+The main algorithm itself is a symmetric block cipher (both encryption and decryption keys are the same), of which there have been defined several different modes.

 Input and output
 ----------------